joaohb07/documentation/docs/docs/web/task_app/task_app.md

 > A Task manager App using Node.js with mongoDB for database.

+A simple Task manager app I developed with Node.js and used MongoDB for storing data and use it in the application.
+Check out the source code in [***task app github repository***](https://github.com/joaohb07/task-app/).

 ## Live Preview

 Check this [***app***](https://botelho-web-task-app.herokuapp.com/) live preview on heroku.